Julie; or, The New Heloise: Overview

-The plot, entirely related through letters, turns on the spontaneous love between Julie d'Étanges, an aristocratic Swiss maiden living in Vevey on Lac Léman, and her tutor, a commoner who has no name but is given the pseudo-saint's name of St. Preux by Julie and her principal confidante, her cousin Claire.
+The plot, entirely related through letters, turns on the spontaneous love between Julie d'Étange, an aristocratic Swiss maiden living in Vevey on Lac Léman, and her tutor, a commoner who has no name but is given the pseudo-saint's name of St. Preux by Julie and her principal confidante, her cousin Claire.
 Although Rousseau wrote the work as a novel, a philosophical theory about virtue and authenticity permeates it.
 A common interpretation is that Rousseau valued the ethics of authenticity over rational moral principles, as he illustrates the principle that one should do what is imposed upon oneself by society only insofar as it would seem congruent with one's inner principles and feelings, being constituent of one's core identity.
 As this stood in conflict with the Church's authority, the book was listed on the Index Librorum Prohibitorum, prohibiting its distribution to Catholics.

 Julie's eventual husband, the virtuous atheist Baron de Wolmar, is assumed to be based largely on Baron d'Holbach, given his friendship and generous sponsorship of Rousseau.

 Reception

+The house on the right NZ Voorburgwal 296, Amsterdam is where his principle publisher and friend Marc-Michel Rey lived and who urged Rousseau to put his memoirs in writing.

 Arthur Schopenhauer called Julie one of the four greatest novels ever written, along with Tristram Shandy, Wilhelm Meister's Apprenticeship and Don Quixote.

 Julie was perhaps the best-selling novel of the 18th century.
 Some readers were so overcome that they wrote to Rousseau in droves, creating the first celebrity author.
 One reader claimed that the novel nearly drove him mad from excess of feeling while another claimed that the violent sobbing he underwent cured his cold.
 Reader after reader describes their "tears", "sighs", "torments" and "ecstasies" to Rousseau.
 Diane de Polignac wrote to Marie Madeleine de Brémond d’Ars after finishing the novel:

 I dare not tell you the effect it had on me; no, I was past weeping; an intense pain took possession of me, my heart seized up; the dying Julie was no longer someone unknown to me, I became her sister, her friend, her Claire; I was so convulsed that had I not put the book down I would have been as overcome as all those who attended that virtuous woman in her last moments.